1888 Yale Bulldogs football team: Princeton

 On November 24, 1888, Yale defeated Princeton, 10–0, at the Polo Grounds in Manhattan.
 Both teams were undefeated prior to the game which was billed as a contest for the intercollegiate football championship.
 The attendance was variously placed at 10,000 to 20,000 with The New York Times estimated the crowd at a little less than 15,000, evenly split between Princeton and Yale partisans.
 Yale's 10 points were scored on two goals kicked from the field by Yale's fullback William T. Bull.
 As the game ended, a "mob" of Yale supporters ran onto the field and carried the victorious players off on their shoulders.
 The starting lineup for Yale consisted of Frederic W. "Kid" Wallace (rusher), Charles O. Gill (rusher), George Washington Woodruff (centre rush), William Herbert Corbin (rusher), William Rhodes (rusher), Pudge Heffelfinger (rusher), and Amos Alonzo Stagg (rusher), William Wurtenburg (quarterback), Lee McClung (halfback), William P. Graves (halfback), and Bull (fullback).

 Roster

 The 1888 season was a transitional season where linemen were still generally referred to generically as "rushers" or the "rush line", but were at other times referred to by reference to specific positions in the line.
 Where available from game accounts, both designations are included below.
+Players awarded varsity letters for the 1888 season are denoted with a (Y).